-In this article, we’ll be looking at how you can configure the SQL Query Source object and use it to retrieve data in Astera Centerprise.
+In this article, we will be looking at how you can configure the SQL Query Source object and use it to retrieve data in Astera Centerprise.

 Configuring the SQL Query Source¶

-1. Before moving on to the actual configuration, we’ll have to get an SQL Query Source object from the Toolbox onto the dataflow designer.
+1. Before moving on to the actual configuration, we will have to get the SQL Query Source object from the Toolbox onto the dataflow designer.
 To do so, go to Toolbox > Sources > SQL Query Source.
-In case you’re unable to view the toolbox, go to View > Toolbox or press Ctrl + Alt + X.
+In case you are unable to view the Toolbox, go to View > Toolbox or press Ctrl + Alt + X.

-The source object is currently empty because we are yet to configure it.
+The source object is currently empty as we have not configured it yet.

 3. To configure the SQL Query Source object, right-click on its header and select Properties from the context menu.
 Alternatively, you can double-click the header of the source object.

-A new window will pop up when you click on Properties from the context menu.
+A new window will pop up when you click on Properties in the context menu.

-This window is where you configure the properties for the SQL Query Source object.
+In this window, we will configure properties for the SQL Query Source object.

-4. On the Database Connection screen, enter the information for the database you wish to connect to.
+4. On this Database Connection window, enter information for the database you wish to connect to.